home | what's new | other sitescontact | about

 The following is channeled information via the mediumship of William W. Aber, the Psychic Research Society, as reported in “The Rending Of The Veil” (1898), compiled by J.H.
 Nixon.
 Testimonies were offered by numerous spirit-persons by means of full-form visible materialization.
 The speaker is spirit Dr. Reed:

-"We teach that the spirit of man is a refined material element, an ever-active essence of immortal existence, and that it is an emanation from the active principle of life… Dark, cheerless, and more than brutish idea to think that man ceases at death.
+"We teach that the spirit of man is a refined material element, an ever-active essence of immortal existence, and that it is an emanation from the Active Principle of Life… Dark, cheerless, and more than brutish idea to think that man ceases at death.
 To entertain this idea is to rob man of all his noble aspirations in life and to make his end one of misery and regret.
 Why should man aspire to be good and noble, if there be no life after he has passed through the scenes of strife in your world? …

 Editor’s note: Yes, why not? - as the knavish are wont to believe, if there is no life beyond this mortal sphere of suffering, why not live it up now, why not oppress others, push to the head of the line, why not grab for as much power and pleasure as one can get away with?
 This shallow materialistic philosophy becomes the guiding star of every brutish and deceptive force in the world.
 There is no next world, they assure themselves, there’ll be no accounting for my atrocities, I won't be found out.
 This self-delusion leads today’s greatest criminals, the totalitarians, the big sloppy grins on tv, posing as benefactors as they cloak the rapacious monster-heart.
 And this is why they're so angry when, upon transition, they stumble upon the shores of - for them - dark detention.
 It's not how they'd planned their legacy.

 "Yes, friends, there is another life after yours on earth.
-The Divine Soul within you scatters abroad its seeds of love, truth, justice, charity, and sympathy in the world; but you find it difficult to cultivate them and bring them to maturity.
-You pass the shades of death, which is only a transition from your world to another of greater beauty and perfection; where all your pure and noble affections and desires will become realized and perfected.
-Your virtues and noble principles will buoy you up beyond the earth's attraction, so that you will not be held to it longer than you choose."
+The Divine Soul within you scatters abroad its seeds of love, truth, justice, charity, and sympathy in the world; but you [on the earth, for now] find it difficult to cultivate them and bring them to maturity.

 Editor's last word: